 - Health in 2019/20 we anticipate a 1.8% uplift on all budgets plus a further 0.8% uplift on pay costs in line with the Scottish Government Health settlement.
-This assumption has been used in the remaining four years of the plan. - Council Funding for local government for Health and Social Care has been protected in 2019/20 and will see a £148m increase in investment across Scotland.
-The additional money is to be spent on a combination of new initiatives.
-This additional funding is conditional on council contributions to Integrated Joint Boards being no less than the 2018/19 recurring budget plus the councils share of this extra sum less up to 2.2% of the 2018/19 adult social care budget.
+This assumption has been used in the remaining 4 years of the plan. - Council Funding for local government for Health and Social Care has been protected in 2019/20 and will see a £148 million increase in investment across Scotland.
+The additional money is to be spent on a combination of new initiatives e.g. Carers Act and Free Personal Care for Under 65s.
+This additional funding is conditional on Council contributions to Integrated Joint Boards being no less than the 2018/19 recurring budget plus the Councils share of this extra sum less up to 2.2% of the 2018/19 Adult Social Care budget.
 There has been no commitment to retain this protection beyond 2019/20.
-The plan assumes flat cash from the council.
+The plan assumes flat cash from the Council.